PeterJan285/CSS-simple-accordion/README.md

 ## Welcome! 👋

-- In this short project, I focus on making a very simple responsive accordion using SASS
+- In this short project, I focus on making a very simple responsive accordion using SASS only.

+### Languages and features 👨‍💻

+- SASS: nesting, responsive page, media queries.

-Thanks for checking out my SASS learning project.
+Thanks for checking out my projects